Pelvic pain during pregnancy (AKA pelvic girdle pain) can make life pretty uncomfortable.

 You might also hear pelvic girdle pain called “symphysis pubis dysfunction,” or SPD.

-But many health professionals use the term “pelvic girdle pain” because pelvic pain during pregnancy affects all the joints in the pelvis, not just the symphysis pubis joint.
+However many health professionals use the term “pelvic girdle pain” because pelvic pain during pregnancy affects all the joints in the pelvis, not just the symphysis pubis joint.

 Plus, you’re not dysfunctioning at all.